-For several reasons, some of which briefly considered underneath, phase noise plays a privileged role with respect to amplitude noise.
+For several reasons, some of which briefly considered underneath, phase noise plays a privileged rôle with respect to amplitude noise.
 In electronics, for instance, phase noise is generally integrated over a long time, while amplitude noise produces local effects only.
 Then, digital circuits are relatively immune to amplitude noise but prone to transition jitter, which results from phase noise.
-Furthermore, the Barkhausen conditions for steady oscillation (unity gain and zero phase) impose that the internal phase fluctuations of an oscillator are transformed into frequency fluctuations; this results in enhanced phase fluctuations at the output of the oscillator.1 Finally, the frequency multiplication process also multiplies phase noise, which limits the maximum frequency attainable by frequency synthesis.
+Furthermore, the Barkhausen conditions for steady oscillation (unity gain and zero phase) impose that the internal phase fluctuations of an oscillator are transformed into frequency fluctuations; this results in enhanced phase fluctuations at the output of the oscillator [Lee66].
+Finally, the frequency multiplication process also multiplies phase noise, which limits the maximum frequency attainable by frequency synthesis.

 Phase noise is usually described in terms of the power spectrum density $S{\varphi}(f)$ of the phase fluctuation $\varphi(t)$.
-In radio frequency and microwave domains, up to 40 GHz or more, it is a common practice to measure $S{\varphi}(f)$ by means of a fast Fourier transform (FFT) analyzer preceded by a phaseto-voltage converter consisting of a saturated mixer.
-In good experimental conditions and with relatively high carrier level, some 15 dBm, the sensitivity of a noise measurement system based on a saturated mixer can hardly be higher than $-170 \text{ dBrad}^2/\text{Hz}$ (white noise) plus $-140 \text{ dBrad}^2/\text{Hz}$ at f= 1 Hz (flicker).
-Higher sensitivity can be obtained by replacing the mixer with a radio-frequency interferometer, which shows lower noise and higher conversion gain.
-In this case, sensitivity is limited by the absolute temperature of the interferometer and by the noise figure of an amplifier, and therefore, it is proportional to the carrier power P_o .
-For reference, with $P_o = 10$ dBm the noise floor can approach -180 dBrad2/Hz.
+In radiofrequency and microwave domain, up to 40 GHz or more, it is a common practice to measure $S{\varphi}(f)$ by means of a fast Fourier transform (FFT) analyzer preceded by a phase to voltage converter consisting of a saturated mixer.
+In good experimental conditions and with relatively high carrier level, some 15 dBm, the sensitivity of a noise measurement system based on a saturated mixer can hardly be higher than $-170 \text{ dBrad}^2/\text{Hz}$ (white noise) plus $-140 \text{ dBrad}^2/\text{Hz}$ at f = 1 Hz (flicker).
+Higher sensitivity can be obtained by replacing the mixer with a radiofrequency interferometer, which shows lower noise and higher conversion gain.
+In this case, sensitivity is limited by the absolute temperature of the interferometer and by the noise figure of an amplifier, and therefore it is proportional to the carrier power P_o .
+For reference, with $P_o = 10 \text{ dBm}$ the noise floor can approach $-180 \text{ dBrad}^2/\text{Hz}$.

-The interferometric method was initially proposed as a means to characterize microwave amplifiers.2 Afterwards, it was used in conjunction with a discriminator for the measurement of the frequency stability of oscillators.3 More recently, this method was exploited for the measurement of the phase noise of X-band passive devices4 and for the frequency stabilization of whispering gallery oscillators accomplished by dynamical phase noise correction.5 Then, a comprehension improvement6 provided new design rules and the extension of the interferometric method to lower frequencies (100 MHz).
-Finally, the interferometer proved to be suitable to the measurement of the frequency stability of 5-10 MHz quartz resonators7 with a sensitivity of some 10^{-14} .
+The interferometric method was initially proposed as a means to characterize microwave amplifiers [San68].
+Afterwards, it was used in conjunction with a discriminator for the measurement of the frequency stability of oscillators [Lab82].
+More recently, this method was exploited for the measurement of the phase noise of X band passive devices [ITW97] and for the frequency stabilization of whispering gallery oscillators accomplished by dynamical phase noise correction [ITW96].
+Then, a comprehension improvement [RGG99b] provided new design rules and the extension of the interferometric method to lower frequencies (100 MHz).
+Finally, the interferometer proved to be suitable to the measurement of the frequency stability of 5-10 MHz quartz resonators [RGBG00] with a sensitivity of some 10^{-14} .

 On the other hand, the sensitivity of phase noise measurements can be improved by exploiting a correlation technique, in which two equal instruments simultaneously measure the same device.
 If the two instruments are independent and only the device being tested is shared, the instrument noise is rejected.
-In frequency metrology, this technique was initially used as a means to measure the frequency stability of a hydrogen maser pair,8 and subsequently reproposed in various ways,9-12 with double-balanced mixers as the phase detector.
+In frequency metrology, this technique was initially used as a means to measure the frequency stability of a Hydrogen maser pair [VMV64], and subsequently re-proposed in various ways [WSGG76, FGG83, Cur83, Wal92], with double balanced mixers as the phase detector.